bmwcarit/ramses-logic/doc/sphinx/lua_syntax.rst

 The ``Logic Engine`` provides full support for the Lua 5.1 language, with some restrictions and some enhancements.
-The restrictions are necessary to ensure the safety of applications running the scripts, while the enhancements are needed to enable a seamless integration with the outside world (other scripts, Ramses, the Ramses Composer GUI).
+The restrictions are necessary to ensure the safety of applications running the scripts, while the enhancements are needed to enable a seamless integration with the outside world (other scripts, Ramses, the `Ramses Composer <https://github.com/bmwcarit/ramses-composer>`_).
 Let's get a closer look!

 ==============================================
 Declaring an interface() and a run() function